 - Birds don’t experience that burning sensation.
 Nature needs them to eat and carry the seeds away.

-- The green color of the chili pepper is due to the large ammount of chlorophyll they contain.
+- The green color of the chili pepper is due to the large amount of chlorophyll they contain.

 - Peppers are good companion plants for tomatoes and herbs such as cilantro.
-Throw a few onions and you have everything for making pico de gallo sauce.
+Throw in a few onions, and you have everything for making pico de gallo sauce.